-From kindergarten through third grade, the target language curriculum includes literacy study and the majority of the content subjects (math, science, and social studies).
+From kindergarten through third grade, the partner language curriculum includes literacy study and the majority of the content subjects (math, science, and social studies).
 The English curriculum focuses on English language arts and some collaborative reinforcement of the content.
 Teamwork is essential!
 The curriculum shifts in the fourth and fifth grades, as most conceptual instruction in math and social science is taught in English.
-Practical application of these subjects remains in the target language.
-In the sixth grade, social science shifts back to the target language and science shifts to English instruction.
-These curriculum changes in the upper grades purposefully allow for more instruction time in the target language, focusing on literacy study and increasing student proficiencies.
+Practical application of these subjects remains in the partner language.
+In the sixth grade, social science shifts back to the partner language.
+These curriculum changes in the upper grades purposefully allow for more instruction time in the partner language, focusing on literacy study and increasing student proficiencies.
 Specific proficiency goals for every Dual Language Immersion language are set at each grade level in all areas: reading, writing, speaking, and listening.

-The Utah Dual Language Immersion Program then offers one course in grades seven through nine.
+The Utah Dual Language Immersion Program then offers a Culture, History and Media course in grades seven through nine.
 Participating students are expected to enroll in Advanced Placement language coursework and complete the AP exam in either the ninth or tenth grade.
 In grades ten or eleven through twelve, students will be offered upper division university-level coursework through blending learning with six major Utah universities.

 One-way Immersion programs serve one group:

 This program serves a student population comprised of a predominant majority of native English language speakers with limited to no proficiency in the L2 (e.g. Chinese, French, German, Portuguese, Russian, and Spanish, etc.).

 This program serves English speakers and L2 speakers.
 A 1:1 ratio is the ideal ratio to be maintained for these two language groups, but a minimum requirement is a 2:1 ratio, or at least one-third of students being native speakers of the L2.
 Two-way Immersion programs are sometimes called two-way bilingual or Dual Language.